Allied Irish Bank Conveyancing Panel Information

 The information on this page is designed to keep solicitors and licensed conveyancers abreast of latest requirements changes by Allied Irish Bank and to assist in remaining on the Allied Irish Bank Conveyancing Panel.

-Allied Irish Bank Solicitor Panel: Recently Asked Questions
+Allied Irish Bank Conveyancing Panel: Recently Asked Questions

 Read More

-I have been a qualified solicitor for approximately 30 years never having had a negligence claim and have been refused acceptance on the Allied Irish Bank conveyancing panel with no explanation.
-Am I not entitled to a reason?
+I have been a solicitor for approximately 25 years with a clean claims history and have been refused acceptance on the Allied Irish Bank conveyancing panel with no explanation.
+Am I not entitled to to know why?

 For most lenders participation on the lender's panel of conveyancers is at the absolute discretion of the the lender.
 Many lenders reserve the right to accept or reject any application without giving any reason.
 You should check your original application to join the Allied Irish Bank conveyancing panel to see if you are entitled to a reason.

-Marsh’s PI Insurance renewal form asks if my practice had been excluded from any mortgage panels in the last 12 months.
-I just found out that the firm is no longer on the Allied Irish Bank solicitor panel?
-Will that impact my PII premium?
+JLT’s PI Insurance renewal form asks if my practice had been removed off any bank panels in the last 12 months.
+I recently discovered that the practice is no longer on the Allied Irish Bank conveyancing panel?
+Will that impact my insurance?

 Your insurance brokers are your best port of call to address this question.
 The chances are that on the basis that you have not been removed for fraud or negligence reasons that there will be little or no impact.
 The main reason why a firm would be removed off of a lender panel is due to low volume of conveyancing cases although there may be a number of criteria for Allied Irish Bank solicitor panel membership.
 Please remember that it is always important that you complete your insurance forms accurately.

-I am on the Allied Irish Bank conveyancing panel and scheduled to complete a purchase within the next few weeks.
-My papers do not include a Legal Charge for the client to execute.
+Our practice is on the Allied Irish Bank conveyancing panel and due to complete a purchase within the next week.
+My papers do not include a Mortgage Deed for the client to execute.
 Who do I contact at Allied Irish Bank to get a duplicate Deed?

-You need to communicate with Allied Irish Bank to obtain standard documents.
-The CML Handbook includes a specific inquiry for banks to cite who to contact to obtain standard documents.
+You should communicate with Allied Irish Bank to obtain standard documents.
+The The Council of Mortgage Lenders Handbook has an explicit question for lenders to set out who to contact to obtain standard documents.
 Allied Irish Bank in their Part 2’s state:

-It is likely that you will need to disclose your Allied Irish Bank conveyancing panel reference.
+It is likely that you will need to quote your Allied Irish Bank solicitors panel reference.

 Find a Lawyer on the Allied Irish Bank Conveyancing Panel